TJRoh01/libes/README_CRATES_IO.md

 ## ECIES-SYN Flowchart
 See the README.md on [GitHub](https://github.com/TJRoh01/libes/blob/main/README.md).

+## SemVer
+This library respects SemVer, and guarantees decryption backwards compatibility.

+This means that data encrypted using library version X.Y.Z can be decrypted using any superseding library version as long as X is the same.

+For example, data encrypted using version 0.5.7 can be decrypted using version 0.5.7 or 0.11.1, but not using versions 1.2.3, 0.5.6, or 0.4.10.

+Effort will be made to keep X, the major version, decryption backwards compatible as well, but no guarantee is given.

+## Release Tracks
+- v0.1.Z: alpha - initial strcuture
+- v0.(2+).Z: beta - adding algorithms
+- v1.0.0-pre.W: pre-production - refactoring & memory zeroing implementation
+- v1.0.0: initial production - potentially backwards-incompatible refactoring
+- V1.(1+).Z: production - wasm support & more

 ## Conditional Compilation
 All algorithm combinations are gated behind features, to reduce how much is being compiled.
 Features are named exactly like the algorithm names in the support matrices (if there are alternative names like P-521 and secp521r1 then they are aliases, so you can enable either).
-There are also no ECIES methods hard-defined, the library relies on a type alias being defined, and then the appropriate traits will automatically implement on it, exposing high-level functionality.
+This library uses traits to implement appropriate functionality on valid user-defined variants.

 **NOTE:** No ECIES variants are available without activating any features, at minimum one of each feature categories must be activated:
-- Elliptic Curve Key (e.g. x25519)
+- Elliptic Curve (e.g. x25519)
 - Encryption (e.g. AES-GCM)
-- Variant (e.g. ECIES-AEAD)
+- Authentication (e.g. ECIES-AEAD or HMAC-SHA256)

-Additionally, a MAC feature (e.g. HMAC-SHA256) can be activated to enable the use of ECIES-MAC.
+**NOTE:** For a ECIES combination to be valid the Elliptic Curve, Encryption, and Authentication algorithms must all support the same ECIES variant.
+- To use ECIES-MAC, all three chosen algorithms need a "🚀" in their respective ECIES-MAC columns
+- To use ECIES-AEAD or ECIES-SYN both first two algorithms need a "🚀" in the variant column

 # Encryption Scheme Support
 ## Support icon legend